simsong/stats_2010/recon/README.md

-This is the clean rewrite of the existing database reconstruction code.
+This is the cleanup of the existing database reconstruction code.

 __Please read this file through to the end before starting.__